01 Jun How eCommerce changes with new consumer and privacy regulations?

 - whether the right of withdrawal from the agreement within 14 days applies and the circumstances in which consumers might lose such right e.g. in case of customisation of the product or provision of digital contents downloaded before the expiry of the withdrawal term, but the list of exclusions is quite detailed and its applicability requires a deep assessment.

 The result of the above is that it is not possible to merely “translate” the Ts&Cs of a US platform in order to sell products/services in the European Union.
 A thorough localization is needed.

 5. Is your customers’ profiling compliant with privacy regulations?

 Without going into too much details with reference to the changes to be implemented to eCommerce platforms as a consequence of both the European General Data Protection Regulation and the ePrivacy Regulation, there is no doubt that online platforms exponentially rely on cookies, fingerprinting, analytics and try to collect as much information as possible about their users to customise their offering.

 Subject to the peculiarities of individual cases,

-- profiling activities will require a separate and specific consent to the performance of profiling activities which cannot be included in a broader marketing consent; and
+- profiling activities will either require a separate and specific consent to the performance of profiling activities which cannot be included in a broader marketing consent or rely on legitimate interest in case of light profiling/segmentation activities; and

 - according to the current draft of the ePrivacy Regulation, cookies and fingerprinting will require a prior consent, save for the technical cookies and analytics cookies.
 And it is not clear whether the modalities of collection of such consents currently provided by data protection authorities will be valid also under the GDPR and the ePrivacy Regulation.